 Updated information on visiting and use of surgical face masks for hospitals in Lancashire and South Cumbria

-Due to the ongoing risks associated with coronavirus (COVID-19), visiting at hospitals across Lancashire and South Cumbria will remain temporarily suspended.
+Due to the ongoing risks associated with coronavirus (COVID-19), visiting at hospitals across Lancashire and South Cumbria will remain restricted and limited to exceptional circumstances.

 In exceptional circumstances, one visitor (an immediate family member or carer) is permitted to visit if: